-As the historic Brown Shoe Company transitioned into Caleres in April 2015, the re-branding and new vision for the company expanded to its headquarters building in St. Louis.
+As the historic Brown Shoe Company transitioned into Caleres in April 2015, the rebranding and new vision for the company expanded to its headquarters building in St. Louis.
 The mid-century building’s entry experience was completely overhauled with an enlarged plaza, new front entry, and lobby enhancements.
-Anchoring the project is a new stainless steel sculpture by sculptor Saunders Schultz, atop a fountain designed by project architect Theodore Wofford.
+Anchoring the project is a new stainless steel sculpture by sculptor Saunders Schultz, located atop a fountain designed by project architect Theodore Wofford.

 Lighting was an integral part of the design process in order to help create a seamless transition from interior to exterior spaces as well as create a sense of drama for visitors and employees.
-The design centers around keeping sources as hidden as possible, lighting key materials and surfaces, and focusing on lighting the perimeter of the plaza and lobby produces a sense of place without illuminating the large area in its entirety.
+The design centers around keeping sources as hidden as possible, lighting key materials and surfaces, and focusing on lighting the perimeter of the plaza and lobby producing a sense of place without illuminating the large area in its entirety.

 For more on this project, see St. Louis Construction News and Review article here.